HealthJoy Connected Navigation Platform

 • Not enrolled in Medicare.

-• Not receiving VA or Indian health service benefits in the last three months.
+• Not receiving VA or Indian Health Service benefits in the last three months.

 • Not covered by their own or their spouse’s flexible spending account (FSA).

-Should You Max Out Your HSA Contribution?
+Should Employees Max Out Their HSA Contribution?

-What Are the HSA Contribution Limits for 2022?
+What Are the HSA Contribution Limits for 2024?

->> Year-Round Access and Reminders
+Year-Round Access and Reminders with HealthJoy

 When you integrate your employees’ health accounts into HealthJoy’s platform, we can help turn understanding into action.